avocadoattack/avocadoattack/README.md

 #### `🌱 Ripening` — Actively being built
 - Revamp of the [avocaadottack](https://avocadoattack.com) website
-- My personal `bootstrap-script` for an easy-peasy provisioning of a new Mac

 #### `🌰 Seedling` — Idea stage, not yet planted
 - Self-hosted, centralized captcha service (Cap.dev-powered) protecting every project under one roof, no per-app setup